 115.218 (b): When installing or updating a video monitoring system GEO considers how the technology may enhance the agency's ability to protect residents from sexual abuse.
 In interview with the Director, Quality Assurance and Reentry Services (agency head designee) he stated, "GEO routinely uses new technology to assist in better monitoring of staff and residents within our facilities.
 GEO routinely adds or improves camera coverage within our centers.
 New technology is added to screening areas to control contraband and assist in maintaining the safety of our facilities.
 Corporate Operations staff routinely meet with vendors to look for efficient and effective ways to bolster security and safety within our facilities.
 The company implemented software applications and systems nationally that track audit results and events.
 These applications assist in the comparison of audit results and events.
 Those applications assist in the comparison of audit results and events to identify patterns and areas is need of improvement.
 Again, the Corporate PREA team works very closely with our Corporate Project Development team.
 If design issues are detected during internal or external site visits, we use a team approach to address and correct the issues."
-In interview with the Facility Director and on information provided on the Pre-Audit Questionnaire, since the last PREA audit the facility has not installed or updated the video monitoring system.
+In interview with the Facility Director, on information provided on the Pre-Audit Questionnaire and the most current Annual PREA Facility Assessment - Reentry (9/1/24), since the last PREA audit, all cameras were updated to high-definition.
+An additional four DVR's and 16 cameras were added.
+The camera vendor assessed angles, moved some cameras and installed different types of cameras with a larger field of view in the large bays.